 She had been out of school for a year, a victim of financial circumstances created by her father’s battle with diabetes, when she met her boyfriend.

-And when she became pregnant shortly thereafter, she was actually happy.
+When she became pregnant shortly thereafter, she was actually happy.

-To her, it was all part of a plan; the next step would be to move in together.
+To her, it was all part of a plan.
+The next step would be to move in together.
 But as days turned into weeks, her boyfriend became increasingly distant.
 He began avoiding her.

 One day, she managed to catch him at his home.
 He was sitting in a chair, drunk.
 When asked why he had been MIA, he told her the truth: he wasn’t ready to be a father yet.